Generally, you are self employed if you:

 Business tax credits can reduce your tax liability.
 There is a credit for providing access to the disabled and a work opportunity credit for providing work for members of groups with special employment needs or higher unemployment rates.

 If you are a freelancer writer, photographer, etc., you may qualify to use Schedule C, Profit or Loss from Business, as a self-employed individual and report your deductible business expenses on that form.
-If you were an employee you would add these expenses to other miscellaneous deductions on Schedule A and you would be limited to only the remaining expenses after subtracting 2% of your adjusted gross income from the total.

 Costs that you have when setting up an active trade or business, investigating the possibility of creating or acquiring a business, and some legal fees are business start-up costs.
 You can choose to deduct up to $5,000 of business start-up costs with the remainder amortized over 15 years.
 Franchise fees, goodwill, and customer-based intangibles are also amortizable.